 Bechamel sauce, also known as white sauce, is a type of roux-based sauce.
 It is commonly made by whisking butter and flour with milk.

-Seasonings for white sauce are simple with salt and pepper.
+Seasonings for white sauce are simple, being just salt and pepper.
 Freshly ground nutmeg is sometimes added to the sauce to give it an extra rich flavor.

-Although both sauces have different flavor profiles, when put in lasagna, they compliment each other.
-Rich, creamy, fresh, tangy, savory— all creates a burst of flavors in every bite.
+Although both sauces have different flavor profiles, when put in lasagna, they complement each other.
+Rich, creamy, fresh, tangy, and savory they create a burst of flavors in every bite.
+Our Cauliflower Lasagna Recipe is an excellent example of this.

 1. Other Types of Meat